MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 >
 > For the highest availability, deploy SAP systems across different zones in a region.
 >
 > We recommend that you use a flexible virtual machine scale set with a `platformFaultDomainCount` (FD) value of **1** to achieve this availability level.
-For more information and a discussion of all the high-availability deployment options for an SAP workload, see [High-availability architecture and scenarios for SAP NetWeaver](/azure/sap/workloads/sap-high-availability-architecture-scenarios).
+For more information and a discussion of various high-availability deployment options for an SAP workload, see [High-availability architecture and scenarios for SAP NetWeaver](/azure/sap/workloads/sap-high-availability-architecture-scenarios).

 ### High-level SAP systems architecture